Graham Saville

 Graham John Saville (born 5 February 1944) is a former English cricketer of the 1960s and 1970s.
 His main career was with Essex, whom he represented on 170 occasions at first-class or List A level, though he also turned out twice for Minor Counties in first-class games and twice for Norfolk in the Gillette Cup.

 He was born in Leytonstone, Essex, and is the cousin of Graham Gooch.

+He is a Trustee of the Hornsby Professional Cricketers' Fund charity.